FedericoVaga/plasmoggl/README.md

 CONFIGURATION
 -------------
-Refer to toggl-cli[2] project for the configuration
+Refer to toggl-cli[2] project for the configuration.

+Since version 1.1 is it possible to configure the plasmoid using its graphical user interface

 CHANGE LOG
 ----------

+1.1
+- add graphical configuration
 1.0
 - basic task entry